Parks & Conservation Areas

 Lay Park is located at 1009 W. Jackson and extends to Kennedy Drive.
-It is the largest of the parks in Warsaw.
-Lay Park is home to the Warsaw Municipal Pool, Lumpe Ballfield, four shelter houses for public use on a first come first serve use or available for rental/reservations for that special event.
+It is the largest of the parks in Warsaw as well as home to the Warsaw Municipal Pool, and Lumpe Ballfield.
+Also within Lay Park are four shelter houses for public use on a first come first serve use, or available for rental/reservations for that special event.

 Across the road from Shelter #2 are a mountain bike skills park, two walking/biking trails, two tennis courts, and a playground.
-Lumpe Ball field hosts all adult league softball, youth baseball, t-ball & coach pitch games.
-Lumpe is known for its beautiful grandstand and also has a concession stand and restrooms.
+Lumpe Ballfield hosts all adult league softball, youth baseball, t-ball & coach pitch games.
+Known for its beautiful grandstand, this field also has a concession stand and restrooms.

-Shelter houses are available for reservation for your private event by contacting 438-5522 or can be used on a first come first serve basis.
+Shelter houses are available for reservation for your private event.
+Call 438-5522 to reserve, or they can be used on a first come first serve basis.
 You may also download the Shelter Rental Agreement form below.
 Fill in and return to the Community Building.